Halfordia

-Halfordia is a genus of plants in the family Rutaceae containing the single species Halfordia kendack commonly known as kerosenewood, southern ghittoe or saffronheart, is a rainforest plant that is native to eastern Australia, New Guinea and New Caledonia.
+Halfordia is a genus of plants in the family Rutaceae containing the single species Halfordia kendack, commonly known as kerosenewood, southern ghittoe or saffronheart.
+It is a rainforest plant that is native to eastern Australia, New Guinea and New Caledonia.
 It is a shrub or tree with elliptical to egg-shaped leaves with the narrower end towards the base, panicles of white, greenish white or yellowish flowers and purple to bluish black, spherical to oval fruit.

 Description

 Halfordia kendack is a shrub or tree that typically grows to a height of 25–30 m, the trunk with a diameter of 75 cm and often flanged at the base.
 It has grey or pale yellowish-brown bark with corky pustules and is often rough and wrinkled.
 The smaller branches are smooth, green and about 13 mm thick.
 The leaves are arranged in opposite pairs, elliptical to egg-shaped or lance-shaped with the narrower end towards the base, 50–180 mm long and 10–50 mm wide and more or less sessile or on a petiole up to 20 mm long.
 The leaf tapers to the base and has a rounded or tapered tip and new leaves have a noticeable aromatic scent resembling eau de cologne.
 There are many conspicuous, closely spaced oil dots.

 The flowers are arranged in panicles 30–80 mm long, each flower about 11 mm in diameter on a pedicel 2–3 mm long.
 The sepals are 0.5–1 mm long and the petals white, greenish white or yellowish and 4–6 mm long with short, soft hairs pressed against the back.
 Flowering occurs from January to May and the fruit is a purple to bluish black, spherical to oval drupe 8–12 mm long that is present in most months.